 A good resource to look through is the firm’s Form ADV.
 This is a document that all financial advisor firms registered with the SEC or a state organization must file.
 The Form ADV provides tons of information on any of the firm’s past disciplinary issues, its client base and services and more.

-Comparing Wealth Managers to Other Types of Financial Professionals
+Comparing Wealth Managers to Other Financial Advisors

 Tips for Finding a Wealth Manager